Blueberry, Brie, and Bacon Grilled Cheese

 For the blueberry jam:

-- Add blueberries and brown sugar to a small pot over low heat, then stir in about 1 tablespoon of water.
+• Add blueberries and brown sugar to a small pot over low heat, then stir in about 1 tbsp of water.
 Cook for 5-10 minutes, stirring to combine and letting the blueberries burst.

-- Mix 1 teaspoon water and cornstarch together to form a slurry, then stir it into the blueberries and continue cooking over medium-low heat for up to 10 more minutes, until bubbling and slightly thickened.
+• Mix 1 tsp water and cornstarch together to form a slurry, then stir it into the blueberries and continue cooking over medium-low heat for up to 10 more minutes, until bubbling and slightly thickened.

 For assembly: